-Rinse off with warm water, and then follow cold water to help close pores.
+Rinse off with warm water, and then follow with cold water to help close the pores.
 Now is a great time to spray your face and neck with a hydrosol of toner and follow with your favorite moisturizer.
 I often use coconut oil after.
 You can use this mask from 1 to 3 times a week.

 *We believe beauty starts within so adding cucumber to your diet like drinking cucumber juice is also very beneficial to the skin.

 Cucumbers are cleaning, soothing and softening while it rejuvenates the skin and complexion.
-It contain ascorbic acid (vitamin C), vitamin K and caffeic acid which helps remove water retention reducing puffy eyes, dark circles and soothes irritated skin.
+It contains ascorbic acid (vitamin C), vitamin K and caffeic acid which helps remove water retention reducing puffy eyes, dark circles and soothes irritated skin.
 They contain pantothenic acid that helps the skin retain moisture.
 The vitamin A in cucumbers lightens dark spots and freckles by helping to control the production of melanin in the skin.
 It tightens and brightens the skin, which revitalizes and promotes a youthful glowing skin.
 Cucumbers are high in antioxidants and silica that is hydrating to the connective tissues and bring the skin to a normal Ph. balance as they have the same Ph. as the skin.
 The seeds are full of Vitamin E and potassium, which is great for reducing fine lines, wrinkles, aging skin and blemishes.

-Yogurt tighten the pores and gently exfoliates the top layers of the skin with the lactic acid and calcium it contains.
+Yogurt tightens the pores and gently exfoliates the top layers of the skin with the lactic acid and calcium it contains.
 This also helps cell reproduction (skin renewal), which is helpful in reducing wrinkles.
-It is very hydrating and brightening and contains anti-bacterial and anti-fungal properties, which makes it good for blemishes and to reduce age spots and blotchiness.
+It is very hydrating and brightening and contains anti-bacterial and antifungal properties, which makes it good for blemishes and to reduce age spots and blotchiness.
 It has protein, probiotics and enzymes that restore your skin’s natural pH balance.
 Yogurt contains zinc with anti-inflammatory properties that helps regulate oil production and reduces oily skin, acne and pimples.
 It’s also a mild anti-astringent helping to tighten skin.

 Honey is extremely moisturizing and soothing to the skin as well as it is high in enzymes so it has a exfoliating effect.
 It is an antibacterial that is great for blemishes as well as with the antimicrobial, anti-fungal, and antiseptic properties.
 It is an anti-oxidant that helps slow down signs of aging and helps bring a youthful glow to your face.